 Enjoy local fresh food in beautiful surroundings.

 With multiple Vegotel locations, you won’t struggle to find a great vegan place to stay in Holland.
-They are also expanding their enterprise outside of Holland so keep an eye out on their website for more hotel destinations coming soon!
+They have also expanded their enterprise outside of Holland so check out their website Blue Dot Hotels for more info regarding their vegan accommodation.